 Tel. +1 (514) 887-7871

-The US Dodd Frank regulation rules conflict minerals declarations of 3TG minerals (Tin, Tantalum Tungsten and Gold) originated from some mines in the Democratic Republic of the Congo (DRC).
+The American Dodd-Frank regulation regulates the declarations of 4 conflict minerals called 3TG (Tin, Tantalum, Tungsten, and Gold, namely tin, tantalum, tungsten, and gold) from mines in the Democratic Republic of Congo (DRC).

 Researches information on conflict minerals and follows up on your behalf with your suppliers and subcontractors, in coherence with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 Prepares your own CMRT statement based on information previously collected and accordingly with the Responsible Minerals Initiative (RMI).

 Through its Deluxe services, Enviropass empowers you to control your Conflict Minerals file by:

 Conflict minerals are tin (Sn), tantalum (Ta), tungsten (W), and gold (Au).
 The literature commonly uses this acronym to identify these minerals: 3TGs.
 The 3TGs conflict minerals originate from areas of conflict, such as in the Democratic Republic of the Congo (DRC) or its neighboring covered countries (Angola, Burundi, Central African Republic, Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda, and Zambia).